defx/dynamo/README.md

   */
   dispatch(action: ActionInput): void
   /*
-  * A dictionary of any HTML elements declared with the x-ref attribute */
-  refs: {
-    [key: string]: HTMLElement
-  }
-  /*
-  * Register a callback to be invoked once after the next UI update */ nextTick(callback: Function): void
+  * Register a callback to be invoked once after the next UI update.
+Useful for focusing an input element, for example.
+  */
+  nextTick(callback: Function): void
 }